guyulongcs/AAAI2021_ANPP/README.md

 ## Citation:

-Please cite the following paper if you use the data in any way.
+Please cite the following paper if you use the code or dataset in any way.

 ```
 @inproceedings{gu2021anpp,